top of page

 1. Digital Brain Dump

 This method is for those who would like to keep digital variations of their dump for easy keeping or even explore creative brain dump exercises.
-This can be done with the Notes app on your phone or by using apps like Notion or Evernote with the templates they provide for brain dumping.
+This can be done with the Notes app on your phone or apps like Notion or Evernote with the templates they provide for brain dumping.

 5 Steps To Do the Brain Dump Method